jakkra/ZSWatch/README.md

 ## Smartphone communication

 ### Android phone communication
-Fortunately there is a great Android app called [GadgetBridge](https://codeberg.org/Freeyourgadget) which handles everything needed on the phone side, such as notifications management, music control and so much more...
+Fortunately, there is a great Android app called [GadgetBridge](https://codeberg.org/Freeyourgadget) that handles everything needed on the phone side, such as notifications management, music control and so much more...
 The ZSWatch right now pretends to be one of the supported Smart Watches in Gadgetbridge, following the same API as it does.
-In future there may be a point adding native support, we'll see.
+In the future there may be a point in adding native support, we'll see.

 **Demo of doing HTTP requests over BLE through Gadgetbridge.**